If you want to specialize in internal audit, then the CIA is the perfect certification for you.

-The Certified Internal Auditor (CIA) is the only globally recognized credential for internal auditors.
-It is the standard by which certificate-holders demonstrate their skills and competence in the field of internal auditing.
+The CIA is the standard by which certificate-holders demonstrate their skills and competence in the field of internal auditing.

-With the increased emphasis on internal control today, internal auditing has become inexorably famous.
-If you want to specialize in internal audit, risk assessement and control, then the CIA is the right certification for you.
+If you want to specialize in internal audit, risk assessment and control, then the CIA is the right certification for you.

-With the transition to computer-based testing (CBT), The IIA's certification exams are administered through the worldwide network of Pearson VUE Testing Centers.
+The IIA's certification exams are administered through the worldwide network of Pearson VUE Testing Centers.
 You are free to set where and schedule when to take the exams from a list of testing centers and available dates.

 To be eligible to take the Certified Internal Auditor exam and obtain a CIA certification, candidates should meet certain requirements.